Overview of your Cedar City Arts Council 2024

 Art and Photography Contest

 Thanks to everyone who participated.
-Entries and more info at https://cedarcityartscouncil.blogspot.com/2021/11/cedar-livestock-heritage-festival-art.html In conjunction with the Cedar Livestock & Heritage Festival we encourage entries from Kindergarten through 12 grade.
-Entry forms below for download.
-Art and photography entry forms and information below.
+Entry forms and more info at https://cedarcityartscouncil.blogspot.com/2024/08/art-and-photography-contest-for-2024.html In conjunction with the Cedar Livestock & Heritage Festival we encourage entries from Kindergarten through 12 grade.
 Additional questions: cedarcityartscouncil@gmail.com

 Spring Social You are Invited